gregoryn22/MangaNotify/README.md

 1. No logging
 2. UI is pretty ugly

-## What's Next?
+# What's next?
-The next thing I'll probably tackle will be updating this to exist in a container.
-From there, it shouldn't take that much work to make it look a little better and add some backend logging.

 Thank you for reading.
 I hope that this project has inspired you to attempt something similar.
+If I don't know what I'm doing and can make something at least 20% functional, just imagine what you can accomplish!

-I just want to have my phone buzz when a chapter releases!
+# I just want to have my phone buzz when a chapter releases!